Creating and sending invitation emails

 1. Go to People > Invitation List

-2. Click the “+” icon and select “Create invitee…”
+2. Click the Plus Icon and select “Create invitee…”

-3. In the popup window, enter the ‘Email’ (mandatory), ‘First name’ (optional), ‘Last name’ (optional), and ‘Company’ (optional)
+3. In the pop-up window, enter the ‘Email’ (mandatory), ‘First name’ (optional), ‘Last name’ (optional), and ‘Company’ (optional)

 4. Choose an attendee category (optional at this stage) and email template (optional at this stage)